 Remember, it's not a race, so set off early and give yourself plenty of time to enjoy the vast amount of natural beauty to be experienced on the Golden Circle.

-The first stop on any clockwise Golden Circle tour is the stunning Þingvellir (Thingvellir) National Park, just 40 km from Reykjavik.
+The first stop on any clockwise Golden Circle tour is the stunning Þingvellir National Park, just 40 km from Reykjavik.

-Thingvellir National Park lies in a rift valley, which marks the Mid-Atlantic Ridge, making it a visible landmark between the American and Eurasian tectonic plates.
+Þingvellir National Park lies in a rift valley, which marks the Mid-Atlantic Ridge, making it a visible landmark between the American and Eurasian tectonic plates.
 Iceland is a result of the tectonic activity between these two plates, which have been moving apart from one another for millions of years at a rate of around 2cm per year!

 Within the National Park, you can also find Þingvallavatn, the largest lake in Iceland and Silfra, a tectonic rift, popular for both diving and snorkeling.
+Silfra by itself has become an iconic destination for travelers on the Golden Circle.

 The National Park is also the home to Iceland's first parliament, named Alþing (Althing), which was founded over one thousand years ago in 930 AD.
 Parliamentary sessions were held here until the year 1789 until it was moved to Reykjavik.